tlbueno/k8s-resources-setup/README.md

 ### Other tools

-- [namespace-data-collector.sh](bin/namespace-data-collector.sh) - A tools to dump kubernetes resources from a namespace.
+- [namespace-data-collector.sh](bin/namespace-data-collector.sh) - A tool to dump kubernetes resources from a namespace.
 Execute `bin/namespace-data-collector.sh --help` for details.

 - [kubectl-wait-wrapper.sh](bin/kubectl-wait-wrapper.sh) - A wrapper to kubectl wait command.
 It is used inside the [Makefile](Makefile). `bin/kubectl-wait-wrapper.sh --help` for details.

+- [dump-certificate.sh](bin/dump-certificate.sh) - A tool do dump cert-manager certificate.
+Execute `bin/dump-certificate.sh --help` for details.
+In addition with a tool like certtool you can print certificate details like: `bin/dump-certificate.sh -n cert-manager -c localcluster-selfsigned-ca-certificate -k tls.crt | certtool -i`

 ## Ingress tips